elmarcu/some-dockers/README.md

 ## dockers

-These are the dockerfiles and docker-composes that were built and help me through out my work, Always following the KISS* development method
+These are the development docker and docker-compose yml config files that were built and help me through out my work, Always following the KISS* development method

 enjoy!